tmorin/ceb/doc/attribute.md

 ---
 # attribute()

-The function `attribute()` return a fresh `AttributeBuilder` providing services to define ... an attribute.
+The function `attribute()` returns a fresh `AttributeBuilder` providing services to define ... an attribute.

 ## Import